 If you want to soothe the skin, one of the best combinations is argan, lavender, and chamomile oil.

 Your taste buds and stomach are not the only ones that love and benefit from this amazing fruit.
-Rich in essential fatty acids, vitamins A, D, and E which make it a potent anti-inflammatory agent suitable for skin conditions such as psoriasis and eczema.
+Avocado oil is rich in essential fatty acids, vitamins A, D, and E which make it a potent anti-inflammatory agent suitable for skin conditions such as psoriasis and eczema.

 If you have dry skin, then you'll be happy to hear that olive oil taps moisture really well and keeps the skin hydrated.

-But, unfortunately, its thickness can be a little too much for oily or acne-prone skin and it can even lead to more breakouts.
-This is why you need to be careful with this one.
+But, unfortunately, its thickness can be a little too much for oily or acne-prone skin, which may even lead to more breakouts.
+This is why you need to be careful with olive oil.

-It's a great percentage-based carrier oil, and you can mix it in with other oils of lower concentrations to still get all the benefits from it.
+It's a great percentage-based carrier oil, and you can mix it in with other oils of lower concentrations to still reap all the benefits.

-Grapeseed oil is a byproduct of the winemaking process, but that doesn't make it any less important and effective as a carrier oil.
-It's rich in vitamin E and C which makes it really useful for oily and acne-prone skin.
-It can help the skin control sebum production, promote collagen creation and calm inflammation.
+Grapeseed oil is a byproduct of the winemaking process, but that doesn't make it less effective as a carrier oil.
+It's rich in fat-soluble vitamins, such as vitamins E and C, which makes it really useful for acne-prone skin.
+It can help the skin control sebum production, promote collagen creation, and calm inflammation.

-Apricot Kernel Oil is high in vitamin E, and omega 6 and 9 fatty acids which makes it an excellent anti-inflammatory and anti-bacterial agent.
-It's really light and gentle on the skin with similar properties as the sweet almond oil.
+Apricot kernel oil is high in vitamin E, and omega 6 and 9 fatty acids, which makes it an excellent anti-inflammatory and anti-bacterial agent.
+It's really light and gentle on the skin, with similar properties as sweet almond oil.

-If you use evening primrose oil as a supplement you'll get yet another highly desirable benefit - you can relieve PMS symptoms.
+If you use evening primrose oil as a supplement, you'll get yet another highly desirable benefit - you can relieve PMS symptoms.
 Yep, that's right.
 If you suffer from hormonal acne, evening primrose oil can help you on the outside as well as the inside.